Linnorm236/Linnorm236/README.md

 In my main job I specialize in auditing and improving sites - usually of the WordPress variety.
 My goal is to make sure clients weren't screwed over by their "developers".

 - Spend most of my time removing/replacing vulnerable, outdated, and/or nulled plugins
-- Write custom CSS to give sites a face-lift to spare clients the egregious subscription fees of plugins/themes
+- Writing custom CSS to give sites a face-lift to spare clients the egregious subscription fees of plugins/themes
 - Or just rebuilding the entire site if it was made especially bad by self-proclaimed "experts"
 - Also make personlised video tutorials for clients to educate them on how to use their WordPress instance

 ## 🎨 Front‑End Passion

-I love working with modern CSS (Grid, Flexbox, custom properties, container queries, etc.) and building sleek, responsive UIs.
+I love working with modern CSS (Grid, Flexbox, custom properties, container queries, scroll-driven animations.) and building sleek, responsive UIs.
 Whether it’s a brand‑new interface or a redesign of an existing open‑source project, I enjoy turning designs into clean, performant code.

 ## 🚀 Currently Learning